 On the practical side, first-time buyers should be aware of the closing costs, land transfer taxes, lawyers fees and potential home repairs that just can’t wait.
 Owning a home for the first time can feel like haemorrhaging money without a Band-Aid in site.
 There is some good news though!
 First-time buyers, however, are offered some amazing breaks.
 Here are some options that should be considered.

 Land transfer taxes was once the sole domain of Ontario, but now Toronto wants a piece of the land transfer tax pie.
 So a buyer pays a whole lot more in land transfer taxes today than before 2008.
 The silver lining?
 First time buyers get a decent break on both the Ontario and Toronto land transfer taxes.
 How much you pay all depends on the purchase price of your home.
-For example, the Ontario land transfer tax on a $400,000 home will cost you $4475.
-If you are a first time buyer, and qualify for a rebate, you can have up to $2000 of this tax refunded.
-So, on that $400,000 home you would effectively be paying $2475.
-In Toronto, the amount of land transfer tax you will pay also depends on the purchase price of your home as well.
-So, for a $400,000 home, you will pay $3725 in land transfer taxes.
-The rebate is bigger for Toronto to a maximum of $3725.
-So, if you qualify for the full refund of a $400,000 home, you would effectively pay no land transfer tax.
-Visit Toronto Real Estate website determine your land transfer tax.
+For example, the Ontario land transfer tax on a $600,000 home will cost you $8475.
+Similarly in Toronto, the amount of land transfer tax you will pay also depends on the purchase price of your home as well.
+So, for a $600,000 home, you will also pay $8475 in land transfer taxes.
+Combining the Ontario and Toronto land transfer tax, you would pay a total of $16,950 in combined land transfer taxes on $600,000.
+If you are a first time buyer, and qualify for a rebate, you’re land tax burden will be significantly reduced.
+Wit the first time buyer rebate, you will pay total of $8475 for both Ontario and Toronto land transfer taxes.
+Visit TRREB’S land transfer calculator determine your land transfer tax.

 If you purchase your home with between 5% and 20% down on a conventional mortgage, you’ll need CHMC mortgage loan insurance.
 It insures the bank so they will not lose money on what they consider a high ratio mortgage.
 The cost is ultimately passed on to you, the buyer.
 Many lenders will add this amount into the mortgage so you won’t have to pay for it all at once.
 The less you put down on your new home, the more you will pay in CHMC insurance.